i-dream-of-ai/cloudflare-workers/README.md

 > **Talk to a Cloudflare Worker from Claude Desktop!**

+> [!NOTE]
+> You can now [build and deploy MCP servers to Cloudflare that support remote MCP connections](https://developers.cloudflare.com/agents/guides/remote-mcp-server/) — and [use them with Claude Desktop, Cursor and other local-only MCP clients](https://developers.cloudflare.com/agents/guides/test-remote-mcp-server/).
+If you're starting a new MCP Server, you should read these guides instead. `workers-mcp` is a previous, local-only approach to building MCP servers.

+### What is `workers-mcp`?

 This package provides both the CLI tooling and the in-Worker logic to connect Claude Desktop (or any [MCP Client](https://modelcontextprotocol.io/)) to a Cloudflare Worker on your account, so you can customise it to suit your needs.
+It works via a build step that can translate TypeScript methods of your Worker like this:

 ```ts
 export class ExampleWorkerMCP extends WorkerEntrypoint<Env> {